Autonomation, Not Automation: Activities and Needs of European Fact-checkers as a Basis for Designing Human-Centered AI Systems: Introduction

 Although growing, the number of professional fact-checkers remains low in comparison to the vast amount of misinformation.
-The latest census by \href{https://reporterslab.org/fact-checking}{the Duke Reporters' Lab} identified 378 active fact-checking projects worldwide.
-Only 88 organizations worldwide (34 in Europe) actively cooperate with social media platforms through \href{https://ifcncodeofprinciples.poynter.org/signatories}{the International Fact-checking network} and in some cases, there is merely one fact-checker per country.
-The imbalance between the scarcity of fact-checkers and misinformation overload causes that just a fraction of potential false content is being checked.
+The latest census by the Duke Reporters' Lab\footnote{\url{https://reporterslab.org/fact-checking}} identified 378 active fact-checking projects worldwide.
+Only 88 organizations worldwide (34 in Europe) actively cooperate with social media platforms through the International Fact-checking network\footnote{\url{https://ifcncodeofprinciples.poynter.org/signatories}}, and in some cases, there is merely one fact-checker per country.
+Imbalance between such scarcity of fact-checkers and misinformation overload causes just a fraction of potential false content is being checked.
 Furthermore, the work of fact-checkers is laborious and sometimes repetitive.
-There is, however, an opportunity to improve the balance by providing appropriate technological support for challenging or repetitive tasks.
+However, there is an opportunity to improve balance by providing appropriate technological support for challenging or repetitive tasks.

 While there is an increasing body of research on automation of the fact-checking process, especially with the utilization of Artificial Intelligence (AI) technologies, full automation of the whole fact-checking process is still viewed with skepticism by the fact-checkers as well as researchers~\cite{noauthor_challenges_2020, micallef_true_2022,dierickx_report_2022, juneja_human_2022}.
 The main reason is that some parts of the fact-checking process require human judgments or actions.
 Tasks such as assessing the credibility of the sources of evidence are currently not fully automated with sufficient trustworthiness (e.g., by providing appropriate explanations), accuracy, or generability (e.g., checking complex recent claims where evidence may still be missing)~\cite{nakov_automated_2021}.
-The real potential of AI-based tools, therefore, currently lies in \emph{assisted fact-checking} instead of pursuing to automate the whole process.
+The real potential of AI-based tools, therefore, currently lies in \emph{assisted fact-checking} instead of trying to automate the whole process~\cite{graves_understanding_2016}.